 The Dearborn Community Foundation in Indiana handles this in an interesting way.
 During the organization’s volunteer recognition dinner, five exceptional individuals are chosen for Heart of Gold Awards.
 They then become part of a committee that directs $2,500 in proactive community grants that serve the county.

 There are plenty of local and national organizations that recognize outstanding volunteers too, says the team at the Cal Ripken Sr. Foundation.
 Nominate your best volunteers, and if they win, present the award on December 5.
-A few nominations you can put your best volunteers in for include:

 Give Your Volunteers Special Perks